-3. To conserve seeds until they germinate for subsequent crop production.
+- To conserve seeds until they germinate for subsequent crop production.

 Importance of seed storage

-1 It increase crop yield.
+- It increases crop yield.

-2 To get adequate plant stands in addition to healthy and vigorous plants.
+- To get adequate plant stands in addition to healthy and vigorous plants.

-Condition of storage
+Condition of Storage

 General Principles of Seed Storage

-2. Effective storage pest control.
+- Effective storage pest control.

-3. Proper sanitation in seed stores.
+- Proper sanitation in seed stores.

-4. Before placing seeds into storage, they should be dried to safe moisture limits, appropriate for the storage system.
+- Before placing seeds into storage, they should be dried to safe moisture limits, appropriate for the storage system.

 Stages of Seed Storage

-1. Storage on plants (Physiologically maturity until harvest).
+- Storage on plants (Physiologically maturity until harvest).

-2. Harvest, until processed and stored in a warehouse.
+- Harvest until processed and stored in a warehouse.

-3. In storages (Warehouses).
+- In storages (Warehouses).

-5. In retail stores.
+- In retail stores.

-6. On the user’s farm.
+- On the user’s farm.

 Storage of Seed on Plants (Physiologically maturity until harvest)

 Seeds are considered to be physiologically and morphologically mature when they reach maximum dry weight.
-At this stage dry down or dehydration of the seed is well underway.
-Dry down continues after physiological maturity until moisture content of the seed and fruit decreases to a level which permits effective and efficient harvest and threshing.
-This stage can be termed as harvest maturity.
-There usually is an interval time between physiological maturity and harvest maturity, and this interval represents the first segment of the storage period.
-Any delay in harvesting the seed after they reach harvest maturity maturity prolongs the first segment of the storage period.
-Several factors such as soil conditions, mineral nutrient deficiencies, during plant growth, water stress, high or low temperatures, disease and insect damage, etc. may also deteriorate seed quality by reducing viability and vigour at physiological maturity.
+At this stage, dry down, or dehydration of the seed is well underway.
+Dry down continues after physiological maturity until the seed and fruit moisture content decreases to a level that permits effective and efficient harvest and threshing.
+This stage can be termed harvest maturity.

+Weathering damages are often a serious factor at this stage.
+As a result of weathering damages, seeds of many crops, E. g.
+Soybean loses their viability and vigor and is already low in germination even before they are harvested.
+Several factors such as soil conditions, mineral nutrient deficiencies during plant growth, water stress, high or low temperatures, disease and insect damage, etc., may also deteriorate seed quality by reducing viability and vigor at physiological maturity.

-It is therefore, of the utmost importance, to maintain initial seed quality to the near maximum attainable, by keeping weathering and other types of damages to the minimum possible.
-This would mean raising a good health seed crop, early harvesting and adequate arrangements for seed drying.
+Other things being equal, the seeds that have begun to deteriorate due to one or more factors mentioned above subsequently will not store as well as the relatively undeteriorated seed.
+Therefore, it is of the utmost importance to maintain initial seed quality to the near maximum attainable by keeping weathering and other types of damages to the minimum possible.
+This would mean raising a good health seed crop, early harvesting, and adequate seed drying arrangements.

 Storage from Harvest until Processing

-The period of harvesting and cleaning is frequently one of high temperatures.
-During this time seeds still have high moisture content.
-Seed deterioration can be rather rapid during this period.
-Transport from field to threshing floors, threshing floors to processing plants and at the processing plants, involves periods of storage during which deterioration can be rapid and serious, if the moisture content is above 13%.
+The period of harvesting and cleaning is frequently one of the high temperatures.
+During this time, seeds still have high moisture content.
+Seed deterioration can be relatively rapid during this period.
+Transport from field to threshing floors, threshing floors to processing plants, and processing plants involve storage periods during which deterioration can be rapid and serious if the moisture content is above 13%.
 At moisture contents above this range, molds may grow on in the seed end heating may occur.